30-Minute Hoisin Beef Bowls

 Cook for a few minutes, then add the hoisin mixture.

-Sprinkle with the remaining scallions and spoon over rice.
-Sprinkle with sesame seeds, shredded veggies, chopped cashews, or whatever you like.
-Enjoy!
+Spoon the beef mixture over rice and sprinkle with sesame seeds, shredded veggies, chopped cashews, or whatever else you like!

 Ingredients